khaneliman/dotfiles/README.md

 ## Install

-Clone repo:
+#### Clone repo:

     git clone git@github.com:khaneliman/dotfiles.git ~/.config/.dotfiles

-(Or, fork and keep your fork updated)
+    cd ~/.config/.dotfiles && git submodule update --init

+ Manual installation, for now.
+Some will have installation scripts to automate process a little more in-line with what I've been doing with [ArchInstaller](https://github.com/khaneliman/ArchInstaller)

+#### Manual

 Copy files to respective directories:
+- dots
   - OS
     - DE/WM
       - Location

-Manual installation, for now.
-Some will have installation scripts to automate process a little more in-line with what I've been doing with [ArchInstaller](https://github.com/khaneliman/ArchInstaller)
+Each environment might require further steps that will be detailed in their respective section.

+#### Automatic

+    ./install.sh

+The script will detect what OS you are running script from and perform the installation for that OS.
+You will need to select what environment you would like to install the dots for, if there are multiple for that given OS.

 ## Linux

 There are numerous linux configs.
 My primary desktop usage is done through Arch Linux so I will update these most often.

-### Awesome
+#### Awesome

 This configuration is a glass effect [AwesomeWM](https://github.com/awesomeWM/awesome) with [Picom](https://github.com/yshui/picom) configuration.
 No utilities used for deployment, just basic dots.
 One of my first ricing attempts utilizing the glorious dotfiles as a base.

-### Hyprland
+#### Hyprland

 [Catppuccin](https://github.com/catppuccin/catppuccin) themed [Hyprland](https://github.com/hyprwm/Hyprland) configuration with a lot more time spent on it since it's my current daily driver.
 There's basic dotfiles and then some [aconfmgr](https://github.com/CyberShadow/aconfmgr) config thrown in for deploying a system.
 (WIP and not tested thoroughly)

+##### Unique Install Steps

+See the install steps in Hyrpland config's [README](/dots/linux/hyprland/README.md)

 <div>
     <img src="https://github.com/khaneliman/dotfiles/blob/main/assets/linux-hyprland-tiling.png">
 </div>

-### Gnome
+#### Gnome

 Dotfiles from my brief usage of Fedora with Gnome.
 Currently sparse and only contains the [dconf](https://github.com/GNOME/dconf) files that can be imported using dconf.